-The national regulatory authority (NRA) and the national immunization programme (NIP) are responsible for developing and maintaining a national AEFI surveillance system.
+National Regulatory Authority (NRA), Pharmacovigilance Center (PVC) and National Immunization Programmes (NIP) are responsible for developing and maintaining a national AEFI surveillance system.
 Often an AEFI review committee and other support groups such as academic institutions and technical agencies are linked to the AEFI surveillance system.
 In countries that produce their own vaccines, vaccine manufacturers and national control laboratories may be part of the national AEFI surveillance system.

-AEFI surveillance addresses the needs of immunization programmes and National regulatory authorities.
+AEFI surveillance addresses the needs of NIP, NRA and PVC.
 The general principles of AEFI surveillance are:24

 Mass vaccination campaigns

 An area of specific need are mass vaccination campaigns.
 During campaigns, a large number of doses are administered over a short period.
 There is a high probability of coincidental adverse events.
 Immunization errorsImmunization errorAn AEFI classification that refers to events caused by errors in vaccine preparation, handling, or administration. may occur if vaccines are not being given by those who regularly administer vaccine.
 During campaigns there is also often increased awareness towards an apparent rise in reported adverse events, which can undermine the confidence in the vaccine being used and can have a major impact on the success of the campaign.

 General principles of AEFI surveillance are similar in all countries.
 However, approaches may differ because of factors such as the organizational structure of immunization services and the amount of resources available.